Contents

 This project contains a complete example of a Web services integrating with Orthanc Explorer 2 to implement user level permissions and sharing of single studies.

-This sample also shows how to implement all routes that the webservice might provide:
+This sample also shows how to implement the 4 routes that the webservice might provide.

 Only 3 tokens name will be recognized and forwarded: token